ColasDroin/simple_DA_study/README.md

 And follow the instructions.

-In the event of an issue, please follow the [manual installation guide](manual_installation.md).
-Note that the runIII configurations are only available on CERN AFS for now.
+However, it is quite basic, and most likely not very robust.
+Therefore, in the event of an issue, please follow the [manual installation guide](manual_installation.md).

 ## Usage